California Laws on Employer Use of Arrest and Conviction Records

 - Notify the applicant after the employer makes a final decision not to hire him or her based on the information in the report.

 Firms that run background checks also have obligations under the FCRA.
 They must take reasonable steps to make sure that the information they provide is accurate and up to date.
 If an applicant disputes the contents of the report, the agency must conduct a reasonable investigation.
 If the investigation reveals that the report was incorrect, the agency must inform the applicant and any other person or company to whom it has provided the report.
+California law also prohibits consumer reporting firms from reporting arrest and conviction records more than seven years old.

 Title VII of the Civil Rights Act of 1964 protects applicants and employees from discrimination in every aspect of employment, including screening practices and hiring.
 Because arrest and incarceration rates are so much higher for African Americans and Latinos, an employer that adopts a blanket policy of excluding all applicants with a criminal record might be guilty of race discrimination.